ronanociosoig/TuistHavana/README.md

 	Files scanned: 1187
 	Source lines of code: 498048

 The total build time difference between cached frameworks and sources is massive, and essentially removes almost all the compile effort.
-I have noticed that increasing the number of frameworks has negligible impace on the overall build times.
+I have noticed that increasing the number of frameworks has negligible impact on the overall build times.

 ## Failing Fixture